 For a business this means getting the organisation out of the ditch and back on the same track.
 Standard ways of achieving this are by increasing quality or reliability, cutting costs, and raising prices.

-4. Another opportunity is to address the issue in a way that improves the situation over how it was before.
+4. Another opportunity is to address the issue in a way that improves the situation over the way it was before.

 This response gets the organisation out of the ditch and points it in a better direction.
 Corporate turnarounds, takeovers, diversifications, and strategic repositionings can involve this kind of response.